Existence of mASD connections on 4-manifolds with cylindrical ends: Background on the thickened moduli space

-\begin{remark} When $0 < \delta/2 < \mu_\Gamma^-$ and $G= \SU(2)$ or $\SO(3)$, then the index of $(Ds)_A$ is given by the formal dimension formula appearing in \cite[Prop.
-8.5.1]{\mmr}.
-The index for more general compact $G$ can be computed using the strategy outlined in \cite[Section 7.1]{donaldson-kronheimer1} (e.g., when $G$ is simple and simply-connected, use the data from \cite[Table 8.1]{AHS} to pin down the constants specific to $G$). \end{remark}
+We end this section with a more detailed discussion of Chapter 8 in \cite{\mmr}, with the aim of salvaging the index calculation of Proposition 8.5.1.
+As in \cite[Ch.
+8]{\mmr}, in addition to our usual hypotheses on $\delta$, we also assume that $\delta < 2 \mu_\Gamma^-$.
+We also restrict to the case where $G = \SO(3)$ or $G = \SU(2)$; the index for more general compact $G$ can be computed using the strategy outlined in \cite[Section 7.1]{donaldson-kronheimer1} (e.g., when $G$ is simple and simply-connected, use the data from \cite[Table 8.1]{AHS} to pin down the constants specific to $G$).

+The first issue appears on p.~139, since the image of the map $D_\omega m$ is not generally contained in the kernel of $D_\omega s$ (this is the linear version of the fact that $s$ is not gauge-equivariant).
+As a consequence, $E_\delta(\omega)$ is not a complex in the usual sense.
+Nevertheless, much of what is desired of $E_\delta(\omega)$ can be salvaged by ``wrapping it up" and considering the operator